Creating Future Stewards of Lake Champlain.

 Floating Classrooms engages local students in lake ecology and STEM (Science, Technology, Engineering, and Math) education through keelboat sailing and hands-on lessons.
 Out on Lake Champlain students grow, face challenges, and nurture a relationship with the natural world.
 Through a combination of standards-based curriculum and experiential learning, Floating Classrooms uses sailing as a medium to meet the needs of local schools and their students.

-4th and 5th grade initiative: Classrooms participating in this program visit the sailing center three times, once per season.
+3rd, 4th and 5th grade initiative: Classrooms participating in this program visit the sailing center three times, once per season.
 In the early fall and late spring, students sail.
 The winter lesson provides a bridge between the fall and spring lessons, connecting concepts and instilling confidence and ownership in students.
-There are 3 content tracks: Lake Ecology, Energy Interactions, and Engineering.

-Other programs: Programs are available for students of all ages.
-Topics we can accommodate include, but are not limited to: Community Engagement, Teamwork, Local Watershed, Geologic History, Water Quality, Marine Debris, Physics of Sailing, Wind, Weather, and Climate.
+Program Topics: Programs are available for students of all ages.
+Topics we can accommodate include, but are not limited to: Water Quality, Local Watershed, Geologic History, Marine Debris, Physics of Sailing, Wind, Weather, Climate, Community Engagement, and Teamwork.

 Programs are available from late-April to mid-October.
 Fall programs can sail or paddle.
 Spring programs are limited to sailing.